votingworks/cacvote/README.md

 ## Structure

-- `apps/cacvote-mark`: the CACVote Mark voter-facing application
+- `apps/cacvote-mark`: the CACvote Mark voter-facing application
-- `apps/cacvote-jx`: the CACVote Jurisdiction application for election management
+- `apps/cacvote-jx`: the CACvote Jurisdiction application for election management
-- `apps/cacvote-server`: the CACVote server providing sync services for the apps
+- `apps/cacvote-server`: the CACvote server providing sync services for the apps

 ## Configuration